Monday, December 22, 2025

 śrī-rādhike tava kadā nu śṛṇomy adūrāt || 46 ||

 “O Śrī Rādhikā!
-When will I get to stand nearby and hear your conversations with the gallant of Vraja, as your bodies tremble from the surging waves of love.
+When will I get to stand nearby and hear your conversations with the gallant of Vraja, as his body trembles from the surging waves of love.
 Every syllable you speak is a drop of the boundless ocean of nectar.”

 Śrī Rādhā’s Conversation